-In light of the Trayvon Martin tragedy and the subsequent trial of George Zimmerman, understanding self defense is a hot button topic not just iStock_000001321767_Smallin Florida, but nationwide.
+In light of the Trayvon Martin tragedy and the subsequent trial of George Zimmerman, understanding self defense is a hot button topic not just in Florida, but nationwide.
 Understanding how self-defense is implemented can mean the difference between an acquittal or a long prison sentence.

 2C:3-4 – The use of force in self-protection